evaluating the experience of subscribing to a streaming service and its premium add-on

 Some of the findings that we discovered were:

-As a result of the decision to test the live journeys across different devices rather than prototypes, we were able to identify a critical error that stopped users from being able to purchase a subscription without a hard reboot and reinstalling the app on their Xbox device.
+• As a result of the decision to test the live journeys across different devices rather than prototypes, we were able to identify a critical error that stopped users from being able to purchase a subscription without a hard reboot and reinstalling the app on their games console.

-Copy on the subscription offers page on mobile confused participants and they didn’t understand what was included in the subscription and why some offers that they perceived to include less benefits were more expensive than others.
+• Copy on the subscription offers page on mobile confused participants and they didn’t understand what content and benefits were included in the packages and why some offers that they perceived to include less content were more expensive than others.

 Key takeaways